hiijitesh/food-monkey/README.md

 # create database
 CREATE DATABASE spamdb;

-# create database with password
+# create user with password (in single quote)
-CREATE DATABASE spamdb WITH PASSWORD 'password';
+CREATE USER "newuser" WITH PASSWORD 'password;

 # grant all privilege
-GRANT ALL PRIVILEGES ON DATABASE "spamdb" TO "postgres";
+GRANT ALL PRIVILEGES ON USER "newuser" TO "postgres";

 ```